ScottLogic/blog/_posts/2025-09-08-leveraging-copilot-for-refactoring.md

 2. Find relevant lines to edit.
 3. Refactor lines with applicable methods or properties from our page object class.

-If we instead point to the files/folders we can manually reduce the scope.
-Meaning that chances for mistakes are lower.
+If we instead point to our relevant test and page object files/folders we can manually reduce the scope.
+Meaning that chances for mistakes are much lower.
 Let's say now we know the exact files that we want to refactor:

 ![convert to typescript prompt ]({{ site.baseurl }}/mnyamunda/assets/copilot-test/add-file-to-chat.png)